 When initially setting up Bacula you will need to invest a bit of time in modifying the default configuration files to suit your environment.
 This may entail starting and stopping Bacula a number of times until you get everything right.
 Please do not despair.
-Once you have created your configuration files, you will rarely need to change them nor will you stop and start Bacula very often.
-Most of the work will simply be in changing the tape when it is full.
+Once you have created your production configuration files, you will rarely need to change them nor will you stop and start Bacula very often.
+Most of the work will simply be in monitoring that there is sufficient disk space or tapes available and that no jobs are failing.

-14.3.1 Configuring the Console Program
+16.3.1 Configuring the Console Program